 It's easy enough to find mineral makeup that doesn't use bismuth oxychloride.
 Just a few companies with bismuth-free products are Jane Iredale, Mineral Silk and Erth.
 But there's something else to keep in mind: In makeup, "natural" doesn't necessarily mean "good."
 Powder makeup in general, and perhaps especially mineral makeup, can make older skin look worse by settling into wrinkles.
 What's more, some perfectly natural minerals like mica and talc are problematic.
 Mica can cause micro-tears and irritation in sensitive skin; talc is both an irritant and a carcinogen.
 But don't worry -- you can find lots of products marketed as mica- and talc-free, too.
 In cosmetics, there's something for every paying customer.

-For more information on mineral makeup and related topics, look over the links on the next page.
+For more information on mineral makeup and related topics, look over the links below.